awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-register-registering-cli.md

    Substitute the IAM credentials that you saved earlier for the *access\_key\_id* and *secret\_access\_key* values\.
 You can specify any name you prefer for a profile name, with two limitations: the name must be unique and the default profile must be named `default`\.
 You can also use an existing profile, as long as it has the required permissions\.

-1. Use the `register` command's `--profile` argument to specify the profile name\. `register` will then run with the permissions that are granted to the associated credentials\.
+1. Use the `register` command's `--profile` parameter to specify the profile name\.
+The `register` command runs with the permissions that are granted to the associated credentials\.

    You can also omit `--profile`\.
 In that case, `register` runs with default credentials\.
 Be aware that these are not necessarily the default profile's credentials , so you must ensure that the default credentials have the required permissions\.
-For more information on how the AWS CLI determines default credentials, see [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.
+For more information about how the AWS CLI determines default credentials, see [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.

-## Using an IAM Role<a name="registered-instances-register-registering-cli-role"></a>

-If you are running the command from the Amazon EC2 instance that you intend to register, the preferred strategy for providing credentials to `register` is to use an IAM role\.
-This approach allows you to avoid installing your credentials on the instance\.
-For more information about how to attach an IAM role to an existing instance, see [Attach an AWS IAM Role to an Existing Amazon EC2 Instance by Using the AWS CLI](https://aws.amazon.com/blogs/security/new-attach-an-aws-iam-role-to-an-existing-amazon-ec2-instance-by-using-the-aws-cli/) \(blog post\)\.

-If the instance is running and has a role, you can grant the required permissions by attaching the AWSOpsWorksRegisterCLI policy to the role\.
-The role provides a set of default credentials for the instance\.
-As long as you have not installed any credentials on the instance, `register` automatically assumes the role and runs with its permissions\.

-**Important**
-We recommend that you do not install credentials on the instance\.
-In addition to creating a security risk, the instance's role is at the end of the default providers chain that the AWS CLI uses to locate the default credentials\.
-Installed credentials might take precedence over the role, and `register` could therefore not have the required permissions\.
-For more information, see [Configuration Settings and Precedence](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence)\.

-If a running instance does not have a role, you must install credentials with the required permissions on the instance, as described in [Using Installed Credentials](#registered-instances-register-registering-cli-creds)\.